Location: Sergipe, Brazil

 Brazil’s Porto de Sergipe combined-cycle power plant, now under construction, will be the largest and most efficient gas power plant in Latin America at start-up.
 The facility, when completed at a total Project cost of approximately $ 1.8 billion, will have a generating capacity of 1,516 MW and will be fueled by liquefied natural gas (LNG) supplied by Exxon Mobil Corp and delivered through a new floating off-shore natural gas storage and regasification terminal to be built as part of the project.
 The Complex, located near Aracaju, the state capital of Sergipe in North East Brazil, is scheduled to open by 2020

-Funding by IFC (World Bank Group) and IIC (InterAmerican Development Bank)
+IFC (World Bank Group) and IIC (InterAmerican Development Bank) Environmental Noise Guidelines

 As a condition of receiving financing from the International Finance Corporation (“IFC”) and the InterAmerican Investment Corporation (“IIC”), an environmental noise study was required.
 There are established residential areas close to the project site.
 The environmental noise limits of the IFC and IIC are more restrictive than those of the Brazilian National standard, applicable to the surrounding area.